reignstudios/Reign-Unity-Plugin-OpenSource/README.md

 Reign Unity Plugin OpenSource
 ==================

+Supports MemoryStreams only for portability.
+If you wish to save files to a disk, use your file manager of choice.

 The "Reign Unity Plugin(s)" are copyright and owned by Andrew D. Witte and Philip J. Witte.

 This product is licenced under the BSD 2-Clause License.